biodiverse/ubms/cran-comments.md

 * Fixed 1 test that failed only on Solaris
 * Fixed C++ code that was causing clang-UBSAN errors
+* Fix NOTE about plot method on r-oldrel-macos-x86_64
+* Attempt to fix failing tests on r-oldrel-macos-x86_64

 ## Test environments